The Ultimate Guide to A/B Testing Best Practices Learned from 100s of Tests on Large eCommerce Websites

 For merchants who want to understand what’s going on with their customers—their preferences, their pain points, what drives their purchases, what they’re hoping to find more of—bot activity poses a serious hazard to their ability to collect and analyze data that tells the real story.

 HUMAN VS. BOT TRAFFIC

-Imagine driving down the highway and seeing that more than four out of every ten cars you pass is being controlled by a driverless A.I.
+Imagine driving down the highway and seeing that more than four out of every ten cars you pass are being controlled by driverless A.I.
 That’s the current situation in web traffic.
 According to statistics from 2017, 42.2% of all web traffic is bot-driven.

 If your business has an online presence, be assured that it’s getting hit up by bots every day.
-Many of them are malicious-the kind that don’t tell web servers that they’re bots.
+Many of them are malicious-bots that don’t tell web servers that they’re bots.
 According to that same 2017 study, more than half of the bots encountered were the “bad” kind.

 Some bots are used for legitimate purposes, to test software or gather data for search engines and other above-board enterprises.
 These bots announce themselves to your web server, the web server knows they’re bots, and their visits can be excluded from reports on human traffic patterns.